The Consumer Intelligence Blog - Infegy

 • Did social share of voice improve compared to competitors?
 Is the brand breaking though?

 All of the metrics mentioned here that cover engagement, emotions and consideration help you get a much better influencer campaign analysis so you can measure the success of your influencer campaigns and plan better ones.
-You'll want to add these metrics to your social media analytics process.
+Additionally, they can help you find the right influencer or product as an influencer as with OBJ.

 Ready to get better influencer insights?
 Go get a free demo with our team today to see how social listening can transform your influencer campaigns.